int-brain-lab/IBL-pipeline/README.md

     DJ_PASS=password
     ```

-6. Copy your `.one_params` file into `IBL-pipeline/root` to not be prompted for Alyx login.
+6. Copy your `.one_params` file into `IBL-pipeline/root` to not be prompted for Alyx login (see https://ibllib.readthedocs.io/en/latest/02a_installation_python.html).

-7. Move into the cloned directory in a terminal, then run `docker-compose up -d`.

 Note: if you first build the docker container and then add `.one_params`, running ONE() in Python may still prompt you for your Alyx and FlatIron login details.
 In this case, do
 ```